zinic/abseta/docs/setting.md

 ground.

 The remaining forces of the united guilds topple the Therai and take over the guild house in their home city of Kokoria.
-This ends the lineage for the Therai guild.
+This ends the lineage for the Therai guild and results in total occupation of Therai itself.

 ### The Long Dark